-Master in Math Education
+Master in math education

-The master of education with a major in mathematics requires a minimum of 27 hours of mathematics plus a minor selected from the approved minors.
+This program requires a minimum of 27 hours of mathematics plus a minor selected from the approved minors.
 This degree does not have a thesis option.
 The mathematics courses are designed to prepare students to teach high school and community college.

 The minimum undergraduate requirements are:

-- Math 2471 Calculus I
+- MATH 2471 Calculus I

-- Math 2472 Calculus II
+- MATH 2472 Calculus II

 - 9 hours of junior/senior mathematics courses.